 I’ll never forget it.
 Elizabeth Einstein, a well-respected stepfamily author and trainer, stunned a group of ministers when she told us to make remarriage difficult for couples in our churches1.
-She wasn’t implying that remarriage is wrong, but was simply suggesting that remarriage-particularly when children are involved —is very challenging and that couples should count the cost and be highly educated about the process before getting married.
+She wasn’t implying that remarriage is wrong, but was simply suggesting that remarriage-particularly when children are involved —is very challenging.
+Couples should count the cost and be highly educated about the process before they remarry.

 Eyes Wide Open

 The following list represents key “costs” and “challenges” every single-parent (or those dating a single-parent) should know before deciding to remarry.
 Open wide both your eyes now and you —and your children —will be grateful later.

 1. Wait 2-3 years following divorce or the death of your spouse before seriously dating.

 No, I’m not kidding.
 Most people need a few years to fully heal from a ending of a previous relationship.
 Moving into new relationships short-circuits the healing process.
 So do yourself a favor and grieve the pain.
 Don’t run from it.
 In addition, your children will need at least this much time to heal and find stability in their visitation schedule.
 Slow down.

 2. Date two years before deciding to marry; then date their children before the wedding.